scout's bestie and his family have been in spain for well over a

 life is different in spain and I'm enjoying hearing about all of it!

-i am so tempted to share the link to her blog, but I need to get permission before i do.
+i am so tempted to share the link to her blog, but I need to get

 in the meantime, i will share this adorable photo of her crew, whom she lovingly calls